keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 real-world applications using our custom profiler.

-$\mathit{INAM}^2$ [@Subramoni2016] is a comprehensive tool to monitor and analyze the traffic in an InfiniBand network.
-The tight integration with the job scheduler and co-designed MPI library allows $\mathit{INAM}^2$ to associate network activities with MPI.
-For example, a significant features of
-$\mathit{INAM}^2$ is to locate hot spots in the interconnect and reverse-lookup its source to node, job or process.
+$\mathit{INAM}^2$ [@Subramoni2016] is a comprehensive tool to monitor and analyze network activities in an InfiniBand network.
+The tight integration with the job scheduler and a co-designed MPI library allows $\mathit{INAM}^2$ to associate network activities with jobs and MPI processes.
+For instance, it can identify hot spots in the interconnect and inspect which node, job and process is causing the congestion.
+Although $\mathit{INAM}^2$ is a useful tool for system administrators to diagnose performance issues of interconnects, it is not suitable for studying diverse interconnects since it only supports physical clusters.